Research Professor

 My research activities are in computer-assisted surgery and space telerobotics, which share the common themes of human/machine interfaces to keep the human in the loop, real-time sensing to account for uncertainty, and system engineering to enable deployment in the real world.
 Surgical robotics requires a partnership between man and machine that must operate in an unstructured environment with constraints on visibility, accessibility, and sterility.
 My research has focused on the integration of information from various sources, such as preoperative and intraoperative imaging and force sensing, to address these challenges.
 I have also applied these techniques to space robots; specifically, for a telerobotic system for satellite servicing, which is subject to time delays of 2-7 seconds.

 These applications have also motivated me to define and develop enabling systems and architectures.
 A surgical robot, with associated information sources, generally requires concurrent processing, with low-latency exchange of information.
 My research involves the application of component-based software engineering concepts to provide a uniform programming model that spans from multi-threaded systems to multi-process and multi-processor systems.
 This research is embodied in the open-source cisst libraries and Surgical Assistant Workstation (SAW) software.
-As a service to the research community, I have disseminated the hardware and software to control research da Vinci Systems at more than 30 institutions around the world, with additional sites in process.
+As a service to the research community, I have disseminated the hardware and software to control the da Vinci Research Kit (dVRK) at more than 40 institutions around the world, with additional sites in process.

 Education